Harry Potter rankdown graphic

 We love all of it.

 Bash us over the head.
-Choke as often as you thrive.
+Fumble as often as you thrive.
 Do nothing but be a vague idea of something.
 Refuse to be unique.
 It’s the only way to drown us in magic.
 Everything is sugary and syrupy and manipulative and contrived, but that’s what makes it so natural.
-It’s a kid’s film adapted from a kid’s novel about a magical boy in a magical world.
+It’s a kids film adapted from a kids novel about a magical boy in a magical world.
 It should feel contrived.
 Few films are this fun while being so formal, this restrained while being so regal.
 It’s a thrilling magical mystery ride, and none of the movies will ever inspire such nostalgia.

 Warner Bros./Scottbot Designs